-There is not a lot that a bridesmaid should not wear to a rehearsal dinner, but there are definitely are some pointers to keep in mind.
+There is not a lot that a bridesmaid should not wear to a rehearsal dinner, but there are definitely some pointers to keep in mind.

 These are just thoughtful things to first not be the canter of attention but also to stick with the appropriate theme of the wedding.

 You don’t want to be wearing white at any point during the wedding festivities unless it’s just an accessory.